Taiwanese people: Taiwanese Japanese

-This article merges Taiwanese Japanese with Chinese Japanese.
-Taiwanese Japanese do not currently have their own Wikipedia article.

 From 1895 until 1945, Taiwan was controlled by the Japanese Empire as a colony/dependency.
 It was known as "Japanese Formosa".
 Due to this period of close administrative connection between Taiwan and Japan, many Taiwanese people have been living in Japan for several generations, such as Momofuku Ando, the inventor of "instant ramen (noodles)", whose invention has been praised by Japanese people as one of the country's greatest national inventions.

 The Taiwanese community in Japan tends to be treated separately from the Chinese (PRC) community, both officially and socially, and is quite close to the local Japanese population.
 However, controversies have arisen due to dual-citizenship of ethnic-Taiwanese politicians in Japan, e.g. Renhō, since Japan doesn't technically recognise the Republic of China on Taiwan as a legitimate country, and since Japan doesn't allow dual-citizenship, especially not in politics.

 Japanese people tend to have positive views towards Taiwanese people due to shared history, shared culture, shared values, and the close ties between Taiwan and Japan.
 Following the 2011 Tōhoku earthquake and tsunami in Japan, Taiwan was the most prominent humanitarian contributor, donating US$252 million in combined aid under then-ROC-president Ma Ying-jeou's administration.
 This is one major reason why Japanese people tend to have favourable views of Taiwan.

 Historically, Zheng Cheng-gong (also known as Koxinga), who established the Kingdom of Tungning in Taiwan, was born to a Japanese mother and Chinese father.
 Chiang Wei-kuo, the second (adopted) son of Chiang Kai-shek (arguably the most well-known Taiwanese and ROC politician outside of Taiwan/China), was also born to a Japanese mother and Chinese father.

-Taiwanese Americans (US)
+Taiwanese Americans (United States)

 In the United States, there are 230,382 to 919,000 people of Taiwanese descent living there.
 They are mostly concentrated in California, New York, and Texas.

 According to Census data from 2010, Taiwanese Americans have the highest education level of any ethnic group in the United States, if they are not classified together with Chinese Americans.